Corvel-DCOps/Corvel.DCOps.Core/docs/Set-DCOpsSharedSetting.md

 # Set-DCOpsSharedSetting

 ## SYNOPSIS
-Updates or creates a shared setting on the DCOps Server.
+Updates or creates a shared setting on the DCOps Host.

 ## SYNTAX